godotengine/godot-docs/classes/class_inputeventmousebutton.rst

 | *Getter* | get_button_index()      |
 +----------+-------------------------+

-Mouse button identifier, one of the :ref:`ButtonList<enum_@GlobalScope_ButtonList>` button or button wheel constants.
+The mouse button identifier, one of the :ref:`ButtonList<enum_@GlobalScope_ButtonList>` button or button wheel constants.

 .. _class_InputEventMouseButton_property_doubleclick: